 By Shari Schreiber,

-need it to stop.
-Perhaps she's left you for another--or
+you need it to stop.
+Perhaps she's left you for

-just abruptly left, and this terrible lack of closure has
+another--or just abruptly left, and this terrible lack of closure

-you confounded.
-You're constantly replaying each moment of this
+has you confounded.
+You're constantly replaying each moment of

-relationship in your mind, to comprehend why she's suddenly
+this relationship in your mind, to comprehend why she's

-gone--and you keep blaming yourself.
-It's hard to make
+suddenly gone--and you keep blaming yourself.
+It's hard

-sense of these awful feelings, because there could have been times
+to make sense of these awful feelings, because there could have

-better.
-Your emotional roller-coaster ride has finally ended, but
+get better.
+Your emotional roller-coaster ride has finally ended,

 you're involved with a borderline disordered female,